Last Updated 2.17.25.

 The amount of heat-increasing methane is released by tundra and permafrost when these methane pockets thaw.

 The amount of heat-increasing methane released from methane clathrate crystals from ocean-bottom sediments as ocean temperatures rise.
-If this happens as quickly as scientists theorize it did millions of years ago, we're looking at extinction.
+We're looking at extinction if this happens as quickly as scientists theorize it did millions of years ago.
 (Please click here to watch a short video that brilliantly explains the extinction process once we start releasing methane clathrate from our coastal shelves.
-New research shows we actually begin this release process once we reach 5°C, and by 6°C, it is in full bloom.)
+New research shows we begin this release process once we reach 5°C, and by 6°C, it is in full bloom.)

-The temporary heat-reducing effects from volcanic soot entering the atmosphere and reflecting some of the sun’s heat.
+The temporary heat-reducing effects from volcanic soot enter the atmosphere and reflect some of the sun’s heat.

 What is climate destabilization?

-Now that you have a quick overview of some of the systems within the climate and how they work to increase or decrease the global temperature, it's time to look at the climate reacting as a unified whole system.
+Now that you have a quick overview of some of the systems within the climate and how they work to increase or decrease the global temperature, it's time to look at the climate reacting as an interconnected, interdependent, unified, and whole system.

 The three degrees of climate destabilization

 Climate destabilization can be said to come in at three degrees.
-The three degrees defined below help individuals and organizations better understand the relative boundary ranges and levels of threat that are occurring or will occur based on measured increases in global warming.
-The temperature, carbon ppm, and loss or cost levels described below for each degree of climate destabilization are not hard and rigid boundaries, but boundary ranges designed to help you think about a set of related consequence intensities closely associated with that degree of climate destabilization.
+The three degrees defined below help individuals and organizations better understand the relative boundary ranges and threat levels that are occurring or will occur based on measured increases in global warming.
+The temperature, carbon ppm, and loss or cost levels described below for each degree of climate destabilization are not stiff and rigid boundaries but boundary ranges designed to help you think about a set of related consequence intensities closely associated with that degree of climate destabilization.
 The temperature, carbon, cost, and loss boundary levels below may be modified by future research.

 The three degrees and definitions for climate destabilization are:

 Catastrophic climate destabilization is associated with a measurement of carbon 400-450 ppm.
-At the estimated current 1.2 Celsius (2.2° Fahrenheit) of temperature increase, we are already in the beginning stages of catastrophic climate destabilization.
+We are already in the beginning stages of catastrophic climate destabilization at the estimated 1.6 degrees Celsius (2.2° - 3.1 degrees Fahrenheit) of temperature increase.
 The eventual temperature range associated with catastrophic climate destabilization will be an increase in the average global temperature of about 2.7° Celsius (4.9° Fahrenheit).
-When global warming-caused storms, floods, seasonal disruption, wildfires, and droughts begin to cost a nation 30 to 100 billion dollars per incident to repair, we will have reached the level of catastrophic climate destabilization.
+When global warming-caused storms, floods, seasonal disruption, wildfires, and droughts begin to cost a nation 30 to 100 billion dollars per incident to repair, we will have reached catastrophic climate destabilization.
 We are already in this phase of climate destabilization.
 Hurricane Sandy in New York cost the United States between 50 and 60 billion dollars to repair.

-Irreversible climate destabilization is associated with a measurement beginning around carbon 425 -450 ppm.
-The eventual temperature range associated with triggering irreversible climate destabilization is an increase in average global temperature of 2.2°-2.7° Celsius (4°-4.9° Fahrenheit) to 4° Celsius (7.2° Fahrenheit).
+Irreversible climate destabilization is associated with a measurement beginning around 425 -450 ppm of carbon dioxide.
+The eventual temperature range associated with triggering irreversible climate destabilization is an increase in the average global temperature from 2.2°-2.7° Celsius (4°-4.9° Fahrenheit) to 4° Celsius (7.2° Fahrenheit).

-Irreversible climate destabilization and mass human extinction occur when we have reached carbon 500-600 ppm.
-At this point, we have moved away from the relatively stable dynamic equilibrium of temperature and other key weather conditions, which we have experienced during the hundreds of thousands of years of our previous cyclical Ice Ages.
+Irreversible climate destabilization and mass human extinction will occur when we have reached 500-600 ppm of carbon.
+At this point, we have moved away from the relatively stable dynamic equilibrium of temperature and other key weather conditions we have experienced during the hundreds of thousands of years of our previous cyclical Ice Ages.
 Once a new dynamic equilibrium finally stabilizes for the climate in the above carbon ppm ranges, we will have crossed from catastrophic climate destabilization into irreversible climate destabilization and mass human extinction.

-Irreversible climate destabilization is a new average global temperature range and a set of destabilizing climate consequences we most likely will never recover from—or that could take hundreds or even thousands of years to correct or re-balance.
-Irreversible climate destabilization will eventually cost the nations of the world hundreds of trillions of dollars.
+Irreversible climate destabilization involves a new average global temperature range and a set of destabilizing climate consequences we will most likely never recover from—or that could take hundreds or even thousands of years to correct or rebalance.
+This will eventually cost the nations of the world hundreds of trillions of dollars.

 Total Extinction-level climate destabilization.
-The total extinction-level climate destabilization as defined here is associated with beginning around the measurement of carbon parts per million in the atmosphere in the range of 600 ppm or more.
+The total extinction-level climate destabilization, as defined here, begins by measuring carbon parts per million in the atmosphere in the 600 ppm or more range.
 The eventual temperature range associated with extinction-level climate destabilization is an increase in average global temperature of 5° to 6° Celsius (9° to 10.8° Fahrenheit).

-Extinction-level climate destabilization is also defined as the eventual extinction of approximately up to half or more of the species on earth and most, if not all, of humanity.
-This occurs when the climate destabilizes to a level where the human species and/or other critical human support species can no longer successfully exist.
-Extinction-level climate destabilization has occurred several times previously during Earth's evolution.
+Extinction-level climate destabilization is also defined as the eventual extinction of up to half or more of the species on Earth and most, if not all, of humanity.
+It occurs when the climate destabilizes to a level where the human species and/or other critical human-supportive species can no longer successfully exist.
+Extinction-level climate destabilization has happened several times previously during Earth's evolution.

-Extinction-level climate destabilization will cost the nations of the world hundreds of trillions of dollars and billions of lives—maybe the survival of the human species itself.
+Extinction-level climate destabilization will cost the nations of the world hundreds of trillions of dollars and billions of lives—maybe even the survival of the human species itself.
 There is a possibility that extinction-level climate destabilization may never correct or re-balance itself to some new equilibrium level.
-If the climate were able to correct or re-balance itself from this level of destabilization, it could take hundreds, thousands, or even hundreds of thousands of years.
+If the climate could correct or re-balance itself from this level of destabilization, it could take hundreds, thousands, or even hundreds of thousands of years.

-To make matters worse, every time we enter a new level of climate destabilization, the frequency, severity, and scale of global warming consequences will increase and everything becomes more unpredictable.
+To make matters worse, every new level of climate destabilization increases the frequency, severity, and scale of global warming consequences, making everything more unpredictable.

-How long carbon dioxide remains in our atmosphere
+How long does carbon dioxide remain in our atmosphere?

-Carbon dioxide is currently the most important greenhouse gas related to global warming.
-For the longest time, our scientists believed that once in the atmosphere, carbon dioxide remains there for about 100 years.
-New research shows that is not true.
-75% of that carbon will not disappear for centuries to thousands of years.
+Carbon dioxide is currently the most critical greenhouse gas related to global warming.
+For a long time, scientists believed that once in the atmosphere, carbon dioxide would remain for about 100 years.
+New research shows that this is not true.
+Seventy-five percent of that carbon will not disappear for centuries or thousands of years.
 The other 25% stays forever.
-We are creating a serious global warming crisis that will last far longer than we ever thought possible.
+We are creating a severe global warming crisis that will last far longer than we ever thought possible.

 "The lifetime of fossil fuel CO2 in the atmosphere is a few centuries, plus 25 percent that lasts essentially forever.
-The next time you fill your tank, reflect upon this...[the climatic impacts of releasing fossil fuel CO2 to the atmosphere will last longer than Stonehenge… Longer than time capsules, longer than nuclear waste, far longer than the age of human civilization so far." —“Carbon is forever,” Mason Inman (8)
+The next time you fill your tank, reflect upon this...[The climatic impacts of releasing fossil fuel CO2 to the atmosphere will last longer than Stonehenge… Longer than time capsules, longer than nuclear waste, far longer than the age of human civilization." —“Carbon is forever,” Mason Inman (8)

 Today’s global warming and climate destabilization is a fatal threat to our future

-Our global climate has held many different, relatively stable states over its 4.5-billion-year history.
-For hundreds of thousands of years, our planet’s climate has moved within a fairly stable range of dynamic equilibrium, known as the cycle of Ice Ages.
-This is an alternating pattern of an Ice Age, followed by a period of receding ice.
+Over its 4.5 billion-year history, our global climate has held many different, relatively stable states.
+For hundreds of thousands of years, our planet’s climate has moved within a relatively stable range of dynamic equilibrium, known as the cycle of Ice Ages.
+This cycle involves an alternating pattern of an Ice Age followed by a period of receding ice.

 Humanity has flourished since the last Ice Age because of the warmer, agriculture-friendly temperatures and lack of glacial ice cover.
-As our current global climate moves into a human-caused destabilization period (from its previously stable state of the Ice Age to non-Ice Age cyclical periods) and into a new state of dynamic equilibrium, many rapid changes are occurring.
+As our global climate moves into a human-caused destabilization period (from its previously stable state of the Ice Age to non-Ice Age cyclical periods) and into a new state of dynamic equilibrium, many rapid changes occur.
 These changes are characterized, in part, by droughts, floods, wildfires, superstorms, and the changing of previously established seasonal weather patterns.
-These changes are now also occurring with increasing unpredictability as well as with greater magnitude and frequency because of our continually escalating temperature.
+These changes are now also occurring with increasing unpredictability and greater magnitude and frequency because of our continually escalating temperature.

-We are already experiencing major changes in rainfall and snowfall, with either too much or too little at one time.
-These transitional conditions will remain unstable or worsen until we have completed the transition to a new, more stable, climate temperature equilibrium and range.
+We are already experiencing significant changes in rainfall and snowfall, with either too much or too little at one time.
+These transitional conditions will remain unstable or worsen until we have transitioned to a new, more stable climate temperature equilibrium and range.

 The long-term “good” news is that sooner or later when conditions are right, a destabilized global climate will seek to establish equilibrium at some new level of temperature and other climate quality states.
-A stable climate is generally always better than an unstable climate when it comes to our overall global climate.
-But, any new equilibrium we eventually arrive at because of increasing global warming may not be friendly to us as humans.
+A stable climate is generally always better than an unstable climate in terms of our overall global climate.
+But any new equilibrium we eventually arrive at because of increasing global warming may not be friendly to us as humans.

 Fueled by increasing population and human-caused global warming, we have already radically increased the destabilization of our climate and our average global temperature.
-The climate destabilization process is already increasing the rates of reef collapse, desertification, deforestation, coastline loss, wildfires, droughts, superstorms, floods, productive soil degradation, growing season changes, water pollution, and species extinction.
+Climate destabilization is already increasing reef collapse rates, desertification, deforestation, coastline loss, wildfires, droughts, superstorms, floods, productive soil degradation, growing season changes, water pollution, and species extinction.

-It is possible (9) we may soon tip the climate into a new, fairly stable equilibrium, quite unlike the 12,000-year Ice Age cycles we have been experiencing for hundreds of thousands of years.
-The very bad news is that billions of humans could soon be suffering and dying because this climate destabilization will also destabilize our global financial, political, agricultural, and social systems.
+It is possible (9) that we may soon tip the climate into a new, reasonably stable equilibrium, quite unlike the 12,000-year Ice Age cycles we have been experiencing for hundreds of thousands of years.
+The terrible news is that billions of humans could soon be suffering and dying because this climate destabilization will also destabilize our global financial, political, agricultural, and social systems.

-Now that you understand what global warming and climate destabilization are, there is a simple one-click action you can take to help improve your understanding of what we are actually up against.
-Click here to learn more about why the language you use when talking about global warming is critical.
+Now that you understand global warming and climate destabilization, you can take a simple one-click action to help improve your understanding of what we are up against.
+Click here to learn why the language you use when discussing global warming is critical.
 (10)

 A positive perspective to counter-balance all of this bad news